Soybean futures gain on spot demand | Devdiscourse

-Soybean prices traded higher by Rs 105 to Rs 4,045 per quintal in futures trade on Friday on the back of fresh positions built up by speculators.
-At the National Commodity and Derivatives Exchange, soybean for September gained Rs 105, or 2.66 per cent, to Rs 4,045 per quintal in an open interest of 2,060 lots.
+Soybean prices on Tuesday increased by Rs 46 to Rs 3,891 per quintal in the futures trade as speculators raised their positions supported by a strong spot demand.

+Marketmen said fresh positions created by participants pushed up soybean the prices.

-The delivery for October edged up by Rs 13, or 0.34 per cent, to Rs 3,783 per quintal, open interest stood at 44,110 lots.
-Marketmen said participants raised their holdings which mainly pushed soybean futures to trade higher.
+On the National Commodity and Derivatives Exchange, soybean contracts for the October delivery traded higher by Rs 46, or 1.2 per cent, to Rs 3,891 per quintal in an open interest of 46,690 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)